saurabh-mish/terraform-provider-concourse/README.md

 # Hashicups Provider

-Performs read operation on a locally running API.
+Improved version of [custom Terraform provider][1] to perform create, read, update, and delete operations on a locally running API.

 ## Run API locally